scaress21/dashboards/README.md

 # Dashboards
-This repository holds a few of the dashboards that I have created with the following data:
+This repository holds the code and data for the following dashboards I have created.
+Links to view the dashboard and original data source in the descriptions below:
-- [US Museums](https://sc-museum-app.herokuapp.com/) (Plotly): Includes a US map showing museums in each state and bar charts that break down each type of museum
+- [US Museums](https://sc-museum-app.herokuapp.com/) (made with Plotly): Includes a US map showing museums in each state and bar charts that break down each type of museum.
+Dataset from [Kaggle](https://www.kaggle.com/imls/museum-directory)